This site is still under development.

 Radio communications for field teams

-• Primary and backup channel plan
+• Primary and backup channel; brief contact every half hour

 Read article